Table of Contents

 The gaseous exchange taking place in the tissues is called internal respiration.
 Here, the oxygen carried in the form of oxyhemoglobin gets dissociated to release oxygen.

-This oxygen breaks down the glucose to release carbon dioxide, water, and energy.
+This oxygen breaks down glucose to release carbon dioxide, water, and energy.
 The energy is utilized by the body, while the carbon dioxide is diffused from the tissues.

 Transport Of Carbon dioxide From Tissues To Lungs

 Carbon dioxide is transported by three mechanisms:

 - Some carbon dioxide dissolves in the water of plasma to form carbonic acid.

 - Carbonic acid ionizes to form bicarbonate ions.
 The hydrogen ions are catalyzed by the enzyme carbonic anhydrase.
 Bicarbonate ions combine with sodium and potassium to form sodium bicarbonate and potassium bicarbonate.

 - Some carbon dioxide combines with haemoglobin for the formation of carbaminohemoglobin.

 - It is finally carried to the lungs and released out of the body through expiration.

 Intrapleural breathing is used to refer to the pressure that is present in the space between the pleura and the lungs.
 This space is referred to as the pleural cavity.
 The pressure in this region is normally less than the atmospheric pressure.
 This is the reason why pleural pressure is termed as negative pressure.

-The competing forces inside the thorax results in the formation of the negative intrapleural pressure, one of this force is associated with the lungs elasticity.
+The competing forces inside the thorax results in the formation of negative intrapleural pressure, one of these forces is associated with the lung’s elasticity.
 The lungs have elastic tissues which cause it to be pulled inwards off the thoracic wall.
 An inward pull of the lung tissue is also generated by the surface tension of the alveolar fluid.
 The inward tension generated from the lungs is opposed by forces from the thoracic wall and the pleural fluid.

 Respiratory Gas Transport

-In the bloodstream, the transportation of gases occurs all through the body which is contributed to the cardiovascular system comprising of the blood vessels and the heart.
-The blood carrying oxygen leaves the lungs to flow into the heart through the pulmonary veins which are pumped to the rest of the body from the left ventricle through the aorta and its corresponding branches.
+In the bloodstream, the transportation of gases occurs all through the body which is contributed to the cardiovascular system comprising the blood vessels and the heart.
+The blood carrying oxygen leaves the lungs to flow into the heart through the pulmonary veins, which are pumped to the rest of the body from the left ventricle through the aorta and its corresponding branches.

 Also Read: Respiratory System